tripabhi/zerocopy-exp/README.md

 # Zero Copy Experiments

-This repository contains the code to reproduce our ZeroCopy experiments.
+This repository contains the code to reproduce our experiments that compare the model load-time for PyTorch's `torch.from_pretrained()`, `torch.load()` and our zero-copy implementation.

 ## Prerequisites
 You must have docker installed and running in the system.
 You may verify this, let's say on a Ubuntu machine, using: